dorochadev/oneliner/README.md

 output:

 ```
-  command:
   find . -name "*.log" -exec gzip {} \;

   explanation:
-  searches for all .log files and compresses them using gzip
+  - searches for all .log files and compresses them using gzip
 ```

 ### custom config file